CorrelAid/correlaid-matplotlib-style/README.md

 style.use('correlaid')
 ```

-I not added to the user directory, it can also be placed in the working directory and linked:
+If not added to the user directory, it can also be placed in the working directory and linked:
 ```python
 style.use('correlaid.mplstyle')
 ```